Synthetixio/project-template-python/README.md

 ## Getting Started

-First, make sure you have the following:
+1. Make sure you can meet the following requirements:
 * A RPC endpoint like [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/)
 * A wallet address **and** the private key for that address
 * Installed Python 3.8 or greater
     * Run `python --version` in your terminal to check

-Then, clone this repository to some location on your machine.
+2. Clone this repository to some location on your machine.
 For example:

 ```bash
 git clone https://github.com/Synthetixio/project-template-python.git
 cd project-template-python
 ```

-Then, install the dependencies in a virual environment:
+3. Install the dependencies in a virual environment:

 ```bash
 python3 -m venv env